-I have noticed a trend in the conversations I have been having lately with people who are interested in working in the senior real estate niche.
+We have noticed a trend in conversations we have been having lately with people interested in starting a senior real estate niche.

 “I want to make a difference.”

-Many of my conversations are with seasoned real estate agents and other professionals who are looking for a way to add more meaning to their lives through their work.
+Many conversations are with seasoned real estate agents and other professionals looking for a way to add more meaning to their lives through their work.
 Some have recently been tasked with helping their own aging parents with a move while others find themselves working with seniors from their community as a result of referrals from their inner circle.

 “I just seem to be drawn to older people.”

 In high school one of my all time favorite extra-curricular activities was the Secret Grandparents Program through our FHA (Future Homemakers of America) organization (now FCCLA).
-My part time job in high school was at the local pharmacy where I interacted daily with older adults in both the store as well as delivering prescriptions to the homebound and the local nursing home.
+My part time job in high school was at the local pharmacy where I interacted daily with older adults in the store and delivering prescriptions to the homebound and local nursing home.

-In college I landed in a gerontology class that was convenient for my schedule and didn’t even know what the word “gerontology” meant.
-It was by far my favorite class.
+In college I landed in a gerontology class that was convenient for my schedule.
+I didn’t even know what the word ‘gerontology’ meant.
+It turned out to be my favorite class.

-We all evolve and change through the years and I believe that we are ALWAYS making a difference even if we don’t realize it.
-But the truth is, when we start to feel that tug, that inner whisper, that core desire to impact lives in a bigger and more meaningful way, we can’t ignore it.
+We all evolve and change through the years.
+I personally believe we are ALWAYS making a difference — even if we don’t realize it.
+The truth is, when we start to feel that tug, that inner whisper, that core desire to impact lives in a bigger and more meaningful way, we can’t ignore it.

 But it wasn’t.
 There was one more reason.
-During the time I counseled (about 3 years part time) I worked with kids in foster care, drug and alcohol abusers, and the elderly.
+During the time I counseled professionally (about 3 years part time) I worked with kids in foster care, drug and alcohol abusers, and the elderly.
 Odd mixture to be sure.
-The one that continued to speak to me though was the elderly - the oldest of old.

 I knew that there was no way I could sell real estate if I didn’t feel like I was making a difference.
 (By the way, the truly successful real estate agents DO make a difference and they seek to do so with every client).

-We have been on what feels like yet another detour.
-Chris and I both moved away from our seniors business and journeyed along the leadership path for a while with roads leading to coaching, training, and corporate jobs.
+We went on what felt like yet another detour.
+Chris and I both moved away from our seniors business and journeyed along the leadership path for a while with various roads leading to coaching, training, and corporate jobs.
 Who knew that this detour was yet again preparation for things to come.

 Over the years during both our careers and our detours we have been preparing for this.
-Correction – we have been preparing for it our whole lives.
+Correction – we have been preparing for this our entire lives.

 Leaving a Legacy

-is evident with the right people and the right opportunities presenting themselves daily making our vision a reality.
+Synchronicity is evident with the right people and the right opportunities presenting themselves daily making our vision a reality.